Treatments and Strategies for Weak Executive Functions

 Alternative Treatments for Executive Function Disorder

-Children with executive function disorder (EFD) have unique needs in the classroom.
+Children with executive function disorder have unique needs in the classroom.
 They might need extra help to understand assignments, get started, and stay focused.
 Accommodations along with games and technology can help compensate for an area of weakness.

 For the child who has always loses homework or forgets assignments: